What makes you the best editor for my book?

 What do you charge for editing?

 Rates vary according to the type of editing you choose and the time your project requires.
 A quote is provided when we discuss your sample read.
 I offer pricing by word count or by hour to provide you with a discount for polished manuscripts and subsequent engagements that require less time.
 Rates are noted in USD.
+Short-form content such as articles, picture books, short stories, outlines, and marketing materials are charged at the hourly rate.
 Estimates break down as follows:

 Please see the Services page for details on the different levels of editing and rough estimates for an 80,000-word book.